 2. Increase high school graduation and post-secondary participation

 Secondary and post-secondary education increases employment prospects, life opportunities and the likelihood of financial success.

 Proposed research projects will target disadvantaged populations, including Canadian Indigenous communities and at-risk youth to ultimately facilitate a higher rate of high school graduation and post-secondary participation.
 Post-secondary education is defined broadly, to include university, college, and trades programs.

-3. Remove barriers to career advancement for marginalized groups
+3. Remove barriers to career advancement for disadvantaged groups

-Proposed research projects will be targeted to support women, BIPOC, and other equity seeking groups that face obstacles of sexism, racism, or homophobia (e.g., people with disability, Indigenous, veterans, LGBTQ, women, and BIPOC).
+Proposed research projects should be focused on one or more equity seeking groups that face obstacles of sexism, racism, or homophobia (e.g., people with disability, Indigenous, veterans, LGBTQ, women, and BIPOC).
 People with a disability and people that identify as Indigenous are areas of particular focus in our portfolio in 2023.
-The project should determine how to remove barriers to meaningful employment, reduce the gaps in leadership representation, and find solutions to career entry and advancement.
+The project should determine how to remove barriers to meaningful employment and find solutions to career entry and advancement.

 Proposed research projects must include three partners: the intern, the academic supervisor, and the partner organization.
 All partners must be identified at the Expression of Interest (EOI) stage.
 If an EOI is selected to submit a Mitacs Accelerate proposal, the partners must remain consistent between application stages and cannot be changed.

 - Must align with one of the SERRF research themes outlined by Scotiabank

 - Described project must be feasible within the four-month project timeline